killeraliens/doctor-right/README.md

-Find your next doctor with Doctor Right, an app that locates and lists medical professionals based on your needs.
+Find your next medical professional with Doctors Near Me, an app that locates and lists medical professionals based on your location.